narza05/schoolapp/README.md

 ## Discription:

 * An application used to manage an Institute's tasks effectivily.
-With features like Notes, Courses, Quiz, Conference etc.

 ## Technologies Used:
 * flutter